This post may contain affiliate links. Please read our disclosure policy.

 - Add the remaining butter and the Herbs de Provence to the pan, and continue simmering for another 2 minutes.

-- Add the cream and chicken back into the pan.
+- Add the cream and the chicken back into the pan.
 Reduce the heat to medium and cook for another 5 minutes or until the chicken is cooked through and the sauce has thickened up a bit.
 Season with extra salt & pepper as needed and sprinkle with fresh parsley if using.

 - I suggest reheating this recipe at a low heat so the sauce doesn’t separate.